-All communication between the data broker and Amazon S3, Azure Blob, Google Cloud Storage, and IBM Cloud Object Storage is done through the HTTPS protocol.
+All communication between the data broker group and Amazon S3, Azure Blob, Google Cloud Storage, and IBM Cloud Object Storage is done through the HTTPS protocol.

 If you’re using Cloud Sync with on-premises (source or destination) systems, here’s a few recommended connectivity options:

 An AWS Direct Connect, Azure ExpressRoute, or Google Cloud Interconnect connection, which is non-internet routed (and can only communicate with the cloud networks that you specify)

 A VPN connection between your on-premises gateway device and your cloud networks

 For extra secure data transfer with S3 buckets, Azure Blob storage, or Google Cloud Storage, an Amazon Private S3 Endpoint, Azure Virtual Network service endpoints, or Private Google Access may be established.

 Any of these methods establishes a secure connection between your on-premises NAS servers and a Cloud Sync data broker group.

 Cloud Sync supports data-in-flight encryption between source and target NFS servers.
 Learn more.